alteryx/featuretools/docs/source/ecosystem.rst

 `Tutorial in Japanese`_
 =======================
-- A tutorial of Featuretools that works with a hyper parameter tuning library `Optuna`_, and a feature selection library `Boruta`_.
+- A tutorial of Featuretools that works with a feature selection library `Boruta`_ and a hyper parameter tuning library `Optuna`_.

 .. _`Tutorial in Japanese`: https://dev.classmethod.jp/machine-learning/yoshim-featuretools-boruta-optuna/
 .. _`Optuna`: https://github.com/pfnet/optuna